11/13/2025

-We’ll be shaking the sand out of our shorts and getting amped for this weekend’s impending Community Shield – the unofficial kickoff to the EPL – so join us live from Chatham Tap Fishers at 7:00 pm on Wednesday.
-We should be on Facebook Live and YouTube Live, and we’ll be sure to update as the evening approaches, or you can catch us at your leisure on our other platforms listed below.
+We’ll be trying to make Whitefish Bay before the gales of November arrive, so join us at 7pm live at Chatham Tap or online through Facebook Live and hopefully YouTube Live.
+You can also catch us at your leisure on our other platforms listed below.
 Please like, subscribe, and comment wherever you choose to find us.
 CHEERS!

 ⚽🍺⚽🍺⚽🍺⚽🍺